This page is from APP, the official source of professional practice for policing.

 - develop the information management and decision-making systems for the investigation

-- manage the investigations’ health, safety and welfare issues, as well as allocated resources
+- manager the investigations' health, safety, welfare and wellbeing issues, as well as allocated resources (people, finance an equipment)

 Once agreed, the strategic commander, SIO and SIM should sign the terms of reference.
 The SIO and SIM must record any changes to the terms of reference in a policy log entry.

-The coroner, or procurator fiscal in Scotland, is responsible for chairing the identification commission, where the identity of the deceased is confirmed.
+HM coroner or procurator fiscal in Scotland are responsible for chairing the identification commission, where the identity of the deceased is confirmed.

-A coroner conducts an inquest into the death of a person within their area, where they have reasonable cause to suspect that the deceased has died:
+HM coroner or procurator fiscal conduct an inquest into the death of a person in their area, where they have reasonable cause to suspect that the deceased has died:

 - a violent or unnatural death